almovidhussaini/babylonclone/x/btcstaking/README.md

 }
 ```

-Upon `MsgSelectiveSlashingEvidence`, a ybtc node will execute as follows:
+Upon `MsgSelectiveSlashingEvidence`, a Babylon node will execute as follows:

 1. Find the BTC delegation with the given staking transaction hash.
 2. Ensure the BTC delegation is active or unbonding.